isomerpages/ogp-buildforgood/_past-hackathons/BFG Environment.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DSC_9910.jpg">
 </div>
 <p></p>
-<p>We want to thank all the builders for dedicating their month to building
+<p>We want to thank all the builders for dedicating their time to building
 a greener Singapore with us.
 We’re excited to see how each team will bring their solutions to the next level!</p>
 <p></p>